-One motivation for adopting dynamics in reaching (\emph{simple}) consensus\footnote{In the (simple) consensus problem the goal is to reach any stable monochromatic configuration (any color is accepted) starting from any initial configuration.} (such as the median dynamics shown in \cite{DGMSS11}) lies in their provably-good \emph{self-stabilizing} properties against \emph{dynamic adversary corruptions}: it turns out that the $3$-majority dynamics has good self-stabilizing properties for the \emph{majority-consensus} problem.
-More formally, a $T$-bounded adversary knows the state of every node at the end of each round and, based on this knowledge, he can corrupt the color of up to $T$ nodes in an arbitrary way, just before the next round starts.
-In this case, the goal is to achieve an almost-stable phase where all but at most $O(T)$ nodes agree on the majority value.
-This ``almost-stability'' phase must have $\poly(n)$ length,with high probability.
-Our analysis implicitly shows that the 3-majority dynamics guarantees the self-stabilization property for majority consensus for any $k$ and for $T = o(s / k)$ if the initial bias is $s \geqslant c \sqrt{ \min\{ 2k , (n/\log n)^{1/3} \} \, n \log n}$, for some constant $c>0$.
+One motivation for adopting dynamics in reaching (\emph{simple}) consensus\footnote{In the (simple) consensus problem the goal is to reach any stable monochromatic configuration (any color is accepted) starting from any initial configuration.} (such as the median dynamics shown in~\cite{DGMSS11}) lies in their provably-good \emph{self-stabilizing} properties against \emph{dynamic adversary corruptions}: It turns out that the $3$-majority dynamics has good self-stabilizing properties for the \emph{plurality consensus} problem.
+More formally, a $T$-bounded adversary knows the state of every node at the end of each round and, based on this knowledge, he can corrupt the color of up to $T$ nodes in an arbitrary way, just before the next round begins.
+In this case, the goal is to achieve an almost-stable phase where all but at most $\mathcal{O}(T)$ nodes agree on the plurality value.
+This ``almost-stability'' phase must have $\poly(n)$ length, with high probability.
+Our analysis implicitly shows that the $3$-majority dynamics guarantees the self-stabilization property for plurality consensus for any $k$ and for $T = o(s / k)$ if the initial bias is $s \geqslant c \sqrt{ \min\{ 2k , (n/\log n)^{1/3} \} \, n \log n}$, for some constant $c>0$.

-\textbf{Related works.} The majority-consensus problem arises in several applications such as distributed database management where data redundancy or replication and majority-rule are used to manage the presence of unknown faulty processors \cite{DGMSS11,Pe02}.
-The objective here is to converge to the version of the data supported by the majority of the initial distributed copies (it is reasonable that a sufficiently large majority of the nodes are not faulty and thus have the correct data).
-Another application comes from the task of distributed item ranking where every node initially has ranked some item and the goal is to agree on the rank of the item based on the initial majority opinion \cite{PVV09}.
-Further applications of majority updating-rules in networks can be found in \cite{EK10,Pe02}.
+\textbf{Related work.} The plurality consensus problem arises in several applications such as distributed database management, where data redundancy or replication and majority rules are used to manage the presence of unknown faulty processors~\cite{DGMSS11,Pe02}.
+The goal here is to converge to the version of the data supported by the plurality of the initial distributed copies (it is reasonable that a sufficiently strong plurality of the nodes are not faulty and thus possess the correct data).
+Another application is distributed item ranking, in which every node initially selects some item and the goal is to agree on the most popular item according to the initial plurality opinion~\cite{PVV09}.
+Further applications of majority updating rules in networks can be found in~\cite{EK10,Pe02}.